b-harvest/gravity-dex-backend/README.md

 #### Errors

-- `500 "no prices data found"`: There is no server cache of prices.
+- `500 "no price data found"`: There is no server cache of prices.